walshie4/Blamer/README.md

 * First download the source of this project from one of the links on the project page to your iDevice, then extract the source to any directory

-* To use this script simply run `python blamer.py`.
-A blame.txt file will be generated with the summary of symbolicate's blame of all found .plist files in your `/var/mobile/Library/Logs/CrashReporter` dir.
+* To use this script simply run `python blamer.py`. **Make sure you are roo!t** A blame.txt file will be generated with the summary of symbolicate's blame of all found .plist files in your `/var/mobile/Library/Logs/CrashReporter` dir.

 For a video walkthough go [here](http://youtu.be/IoeE5im7Lfo).